osm-search/Nominatim/docs/admin/Migration.md

     and migrate to 4.3 first.
 Then you can migrate to the current version.
 It is strongly recommended to do a reimport instead.

+## 5.2.0 -> 5.3.0

+#### Expensive table migrations

+This version introduces new tables for postcodes, interpolations and associatedStreet relations.
+Migration is possible but will take a bit longer.
+It is recommended to take Nominatim offline while migrating to 5.3.

 ## 5.1.0 -> 5.2.0

 ### Lua import style: required extratags removed